Sohrab-rz/LQG_Aircraft/README.md

 ---

 ## Abstract
-This project develops a Linear Quadratic Gaussian (LQG) controller for the lateral dynamics of an F-16 aircraft.
-The controller ensures coordinated turns by tracking bank angle commands while minimizing sideslip, handling both process and measurement noise effectively.
+This project presents the design of a Linear Quadratic Gaussian (LQG) controller for the lateral dynamics of an F-16 aircraft.
+The controller is designed to achieve robust dynamic performance in the presence of process and measurement noise.
+All computations, including the determination of state feedback and Kalman filter gains, were carried out using MATLAB.
+According to the separation principle, the LQG regulator design procedure is accomplished in two stages: first designing the Kalman filter and then designing the control feedback.

 ---